yaronsumel/geo-coding-test/README.md

 ### 'GPS' coding challenge by Yaron Sumel

-the challenge is to build go program that's reads the csv file and returns the five closest places and five Furthest places.
+the challenge is to build go program that's reads the csv file and returns the five closest places and five Furthest places to some target point.

 ## get it